shubhanjali-awadhiya/home-loan-wizard/README.md

       * Condo
       * Multi Family Dwelling
       * Mobile Home
+    * Possible Errors
+      * "The loan type must be selected from the listed values."
+      * "The property type must be selected from the listed values."
   3. Property location screen
-    * This screen will request from the user the city in which their desired property is located.
+    * This screen will request from the user the zip or city and state in which their desired property is located.
+    * Acceptable values:
+      * A five digit zip code
+      * A string of letters (as well as dashes/periods) with a comma, space and two more characters, no more than 20 characters in length
+      * I.E.
+        * 94111
+        * St. George, UT
+        * San Francisco, CA
+    * Error Message:
+      * 'This field requires a City Name (letters, periods and dashes allowed) and a State abbreviation (separated by a comma, no longer than 30 characters) or a 5 digit zip code.  i.e. "94111" and "San Francisco, CA"'
   4. Property purchase screen
     * This screen will discover how the property will be utilized by the customer
     * Acceptable values include: